 - Students are not allowed to bring the following to school: knives, toy guns or other dangerous items; skateboards; cigarettes; matches and lighters; alcohol; dangerous or illegal substances.

-Mobile phones and iPods
+Mobile phones and other personal devices

 The following activities are forbidden, and will lead to serious consequences: